jgbeatty/CS201Project/README.md

 ### Sources
 -Solving Connect 4: Part 3- MinMax algorithm <br />
 &nbsp;&nbsp; -http://blog.gamesolver.org/solving-connect-four/03-minmax/ <br />
+&nbsp;&nbsp; -I used this sight to learn about the negamax varient of scoring.
+This is where the only difference in scoring the computers move vs the opponents move is that the opponents score is negative
 -MiniMax Algorithm <br />
 &nbsp;&nbsp; -https://theoryofprogramming.com/2017/12/12/minimax-algorithm/ <br />
+&nbsp;&nbsp; - I used this to apply the minimax to my board.
+I used the double for loop to place the computer's piece and then the opponents pliece and score's both.
+It adds the lowest of the opponents score to the computer's score.
+Then takes the max of the computer's score and places it's piece there.

 ## Video Tutorial
 -https://youtu.be/C2Gr4KQMqEA